-The first Sheffield Food Festival was held in 2009 and the popularity of this annual event has made it the region's largest and busiest, attracting 184,000 visitors last year and 244,362 this year (2013).
+The first Sheffield Food Festival was held in 2009 and the popularity of this annual event has made it the region's largest and busiest, attracting 244,362 visitors in 2013.

 The Sheffield Food Festival unites people from across the city in celebration of the best food and drink Sheffield and the surrounding area has to offer.
 The festival is delivered in partnership by Sheffield Hallam University and Sheffield City Council.